Experience the Rich Flavors of Traditional Hawaiian Food: Dishes That Reflect the Culture & History of Hawaii

 Where to find this – many local mom and pop take out places selling traditional Hawaiian food, grocery stores and café/restaurants serve this a high-end version come out with pupu (appetizer) style of Lau Lau

 Where to find – not always on take out menus but in local cafes or local mom and pop take out places that might have it on the menu.
 Try it, you’ll like it!

 Purple sweet potato

-Of all the Hawaii food, the purple sweet potato is a staple of any Hawaiian food and daily meal, this Hawaiian canoe plant brought by early Hawaiians for starch, the purple sweet potato is boiled, steamed, baked.
+Of all the Hawaii food, the purple sweet potato is a staple of any traditional Hawaiian food.
+This was one of the Hawaiian canoe plants brought by early Hawaiians to grow as a starch.
+The purple sweet potato is boiled, steamed or baked.
 Can be eaten cut up or mashed up like a poi.
 Yams were also a popular and healthy canoe plant that was brought and eaten along with the sweet potato.
 Eaten as a side dish for all Hawaiian meals, sweet potatoes are the perfect starch to have with many of the salty and juicy Hawaiian foods you’ll eat.

 Where to find this – the sweet potato is typically a Hawiian side dish to many take out places and in many plate lunch specials that you can find at takeout places, deli stands and road side places selling Hawaiian meals.